rolling-scopes-school/aws/aws-developer/09_containerization/task.md

 ### Task 9.1

-1. Fork a copy of [Cart Service template repository](https://github.com/rolling-scopes-school/nodejs-aws-cart-api)
+1. Fork a copy of [Cart Service template repository](https://github.com/rolling-scopes-school/nodejs-aws-cart-api) if you have not done it yet

 2. **Create** Dockerfile that will build a docker image to run the Cart Service.